Vepr: Design

+It is one of several bullpup conversions of the conventional Soviet AK-family design, along with the Polish Kbk wz.
+2005 Jantar, the Chinese Norinco Type 86S, the Russian OTs-14 Groza and the Finnish Valmet M82.

 Although the Vepr has been proclaimed as a revolutionary upgrade to the AK-74, it is, in fact, an interesting yet fairly simple modification of the basic AK-74 system in a bullpup design, with the following modifications: